tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * `df.info()` lists the number of rows, as well as the column data types.

 * The `datetime` column type is listed as `object`.
-In Pandas the `object` datatype name typically means the values held inside are strings.
+In Pandas, the `object` datatype name typically means the values held inside are strings.

   ![Images/datetime00.png](Images/datetime00.png)